msedalatzadeh/Optimal-estimation-of-PDEs-using-deep-learning/README.tex.md

         n = n+1
 ```

 We use a sequential model in Keras library of TensorFlow to build an estimator.
-The estimator is indicated by `model` and is consitruced in four steps as follows.
+The estimator is indicated by `model` and is constructed in four steps as follows.

 ### 1. Defining the Layers
-First, a sequential model is defined using the comand `tensorflow.keras.Sequential`.
+First, a sequential model is defined using the command `tensorflow.keras.Sequential`.
 Layers are added afterwards one by one using the command `model.add`.
 Three layers are often present: Input Layer, Dense Layer, Output Layer.

 ```python
 model = Sequential()